-The two Sediment Program Analysts (Coastal Program Analyst I/II) conduct research on upland disposal and reuse issues, plan and document projects that demonstrate the reuse of dredged material, participate in the Long Term Management Strategy program, participates in the Dredged Material Management Office, process permits involving dredging and disposal, coordinate with other agencies and the public on dredging issues, and prepare reports and recommendations to the Commission, other agencies and the public.
+The Sediment Program Analysts conduct research on upland disposal and reuse issues, plan and document projects that demonstrate the reuse of dredged material, participate in the Long Term Management Strategy program, participates in the Dredged Material Management Office, process permits involving dredging and disposal, coordinate with other agencies and the public on dredging issues, and prepare reports and recommendations to the Commission, other agencies and the public.

 Pascale Soumoy (415-352-3669 email@example.com) received a Bachelor of Arts degree in international commerce and French from the California State University, Chico and a Master in Community and Regional Planning from the University of Oregon.
 Prior to joining BCDC in 2011 she was a planner with the Golden Gate Bridge, Highway & Transportation District focusing on facility improvement and public involvement and is a former intern with California Coastal Commission mapping unit.
 She also volunteers for a disadvantaged children's art program and rides endurance horses on west Marin trails.

-The Sediment Program and Planning Secretary (Office Technician, Typing) provides secretarial support for the Commission's dredging unit and assists other units of the office.
+The Sediment Program and Planning Secretary provides secretarial support for the Commission's dredging unit and assists other units of the office.

-The Senior Planner (Senior Planner, Supervisor) supervises the planning staff responsible for Bay Plan update studies and amendments; directs the development of special area plans; and handles the duties of the chief planner in the his absence.
+The Planning Manager supervises the planning staff responsible for Bay Plan update studies and amendments; directs the development of special area plans; and handles the duties of the planning program director in his or her absence.

-The six Planners (Coastal Program Analyst I/II) carry out planning studies, serve as technical advisors to the Commission and staff on planning matters and are responsible for a variety of special planning projects.
+The Planners carry out planning studies, serve as technical advisors to the Commission and staff on planning matters and are responsible for a variety of special planning projects.